The Best 14 Top Cryptocurrencies to Invest in Today

 eToro has always been renowned for its spirit of innovation and for the creation of new investment products.

 One of their latest, and most successful, is certainly the Copy Fund.
 While there are several of these funds, eToro has created one which is entirely devoted to cryptocurrencies, named eToro CryptoFund.

 - Main Use: Being a currency in all respects, bitcoin can be used for any type of virtual transaction.
 The first uses were simple exchanges of money between people (with the advantage of having tiny commissions).
 With time, more and more entities began to accept payments in bitcoin.
-The anonymity allowed by bitcoin also makes it the preferred coin for criminal activities of various kinds.
-Today, bitcoin is arriving everywhere, from ATMs, to even (almost) ETF funds.
+The anonymity allowed by Bitcoin also makes it the preferred coin for criminal activities of various kinds.
+Today, bitcoin is everywhere, from ATMs, to even (almost) ETF funds.